 Immediately, the teacher calls out to the fast-moving vehicle (it’s surprising how quickly cattle can shift).

 A rapid exchange in Chichewa, the cart stops, and Israel hops down.
 He greets us shyly as an older child now, taller and more self-conscious.
 He smiles at the photos I show him from 2016, but his reserve hides anything more.

 I realise that in my excitement at spotting him, I have been clumsy in singling him out.
 While his ox cart disappears into the distance, Israel maintains our slow pace, understanding that he must not go until he’s been dismissed.
-In 2016 things were different – Israel’s confidence had sought us out and our encounters had been on his charmingly informal terms.
+In 2016 things were different – Israel’s confidence had sought us out and our encounters had been on his charming terms.